 How do I transfer psychology courses I took at another institution to MSU?

-See Dr. Adams, Undergraduate Advisement Coordinator or Dr. Sumner, Department Chairperson.
+See Dr. Fuentes, Undergraduate Advisement Coordinator or Dr. Sumner, Department Chairperson.
 Bring a course description and syllabus.

 Can I take psychology courses for free elective credit?